THEXN/TShock/Commands-&-Permissions.md

 * /register [username] [password] - Register a user account
 * /login [username] [password] - Log in to a user account
 * /help [page] - Provides a list of commands.
-* /playing or /who or /online - List of players on the server.
+* /playing, /who, /online - List of players on the server.
 * /me - Third person chat.
-* /p - Team chat.
+* /p - Party/Team chat.
 * /rules - Prints server rules.

 ## Commands available to logged in users